Oona-Leppanen/SR-Diffusion-Model-as-a-Data-Augmentation-Method-in-CNN/README.md

-# Super-Resolution Model as a Data Augmentation Method in CNN
+# Super-Resolution Model as a Data Augmentation Method in Convolutional Neural Networks

 (Link for Master's thesis coming)